javigzzs/zendesk-sell-sync-to-sheets/README.md

 ---

-## ⚠️ Disclaimer on AI usage
+## Note on development process

-Some parts of this project were developed with the help of AI tools.
+Some parts of this project were refined with the help of AI tools during development.

-That said, the overall design, logic, and structure were adapted, tested, and integrated manually to solve a real use case.
+The final structure, field mapping decisions, cleanup, and integration were adapted manually based on a real business use case.

 ---

 ## Project structure
 src/
   config.js
   api.js
   syncDeals.js
   seedDeals.js
   users.js

 ---